zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Contributing.md

   the core team.
 Pull requests are welcome.

 In addition each label will be set on the issue to help with additional categorizing.
-- "bug": issue with current behavior.
+- "bug": Issue with current behavior.
-- "enhancement": feature enhancement.
+- "enhancement": Feature enhancement.
-- "documentation": documentation change/request/addition.
+- "documentation": Documentation change/request/addition.
-- "testing enhancement": automation story enhancements.
+- "testing enhancement": Automation story enhancements.
-- "windows": the bug is specific to Windows platform.
+- "windows": Bug specific to Windows platform.

 Additional labels that can be used as needed:
-- "duplicate": duplicate of another issue or bug.
+- "duplicate": Duplicate of another issue or bug.
 - "invalid": This doesn't seem right.
 - "question": Further information is requested.
-Submitter should response with more information/clarifications.
+Submitter should respond with more information/clarifications.
 - "dependencies": Pull requests that update a dependency file.

 ## Commits